Parts and Functions of Sewing Machine Feed Mechanism

 Different Parts of Sewing Machine Feed Mechanism:

 There are so many types of feed mechanisms are available according to the desired function and machine.
-But, common three parts are must whatever the type of feed mechanism is.
+But, the common three parts are must whatever the type of feed mechanism is.

 - Throat plate or needle plate or feed plate,